sematext/sematext-metrics-gem/README.md

 ## Asynchronous sending

 Client can send data asynchronously using `em-http-request` extension for [EventMachine](http://http://rubyeventmachine.com/).
-In order to use this extension you need add  `em-http-request` gem to your application manually.
-Make sure, that EventMachine's reactor loop is running:
+In order to use this extension add  `em-http-request` gem to your application manually.
+Ensure EventMachine's reactor loop is running:

     Thread.new { EventMachine.run }